Boeing to offer buyouts, cutting workforce for “a different-sized” market after coronavirus pandemic

 Deal also wrote that Boeing will continue to support its airline customers “as they navigate extraordinary headwinds – and it may mean deferring airplane deliveries or other forms of assistance.”

-This means Boeing will have to consider slashing production rates.
+This indicates Boeing will have to consider slashing production rates.
 Airlines all over the world are already asking Boeing to defer deliveries, to cancel some orders outright, and to allow them to switch out orders.

 International travel has shriveled to a trickle of flights.
 The market for long-haul widebody jets such as the 777 and 787, already in a slump before the pandemic, is unlikely to see the recovery in demand Boeing had projected over the next two to three years.
 Some airlines are likely to go out of business.